Konstantin-IOS/MiniHackathon-MeteoViator/README.md

 - **Streamlit:** The application is built using the Streamlit framework for interactive data visualization.
 - **Flaticon:** The sun-cloud icon used in the app was sourced from Flaticon, created by [@iconixar](https://www.flaticon.com/authors/iconixar).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README file outlines the project’s purpose, setup instructions, and usage in a clear and concise manner.
-The section titles and explanations guide the user through understanding and using your app effectively.